alexlemmons/DataViz_Final_Project/Updates.md

 Semi-success is now mostly failure as the plotly graph isn't working for some unholy reason I cannot figure out.
 I've researched and have seemingly done everything necessary.
 I do not get an error or anything it is just blank in the app.
 I shall rest and pray a fortnight, then I will return to this problem well rested with a new outlook.

 Also sorry about the previous commits, I was making up a lot of work last week and didn't have a lot of time.

+## April 27 Before Class

+Still having trouble with the plotly.
+Research has largely gone nowhere.
+I appear to be doing everything right and my test plot works.
+Will look more into this today.